mitch-seymour/ksql/design-proposals/klip-2-inline-multilingual-udfs.md

 - Unlock UDFs for non-Java developers, which will likely increase UDF-related feature adoption
 - Write less code for implementing simple, custom functions.
     - Java-based UDFs generally require a project structure, build process, annotation requirements, dropping a JAR in pre-defined location and restarting the KSQL server.
-    - Inline polyglot UDFs only require the business logic of the function itself
+    - Inline multilingual UDFs only require the business logic of the function itself
 - A streamlined deployment process for non-Java UDFs with support for hot-reloading (instead of requiring users to restart KSQL server instances)
 - Enable rapid prototyping of data transformation logic